philcd89/Ankle_Reaching_Task/README.md

 9) cue_on: a logical value indicating whether the cue has turned on
 10) move_out: a logical value indicating that the participant is moving from the home posiiton to the target
 11) move_back: a logical value indicating that the participant is moving from the target to the home position
-12) show_obstacle: a logical value indicating whether the obstacle is present on the screen
-13) obst_hit: a logical value indicating whether the cursor contacted the obstacle

 A note about the cursor location - it's a little weird.
 The coordinate system origin for pygame is located in the upper left corner of the window.
 Thus, increasing X numbers mean the cursor is moving *rightwards* on the screen.
 Increasing Y numbers unintuitavely mean the cursor is moving *downwards* on the screen (see picture below; the red box indicates a given screen).
 So, a little math will have to be done in post-processing to change these coordinates to a normal cartesian coordinate frame (this is something I'd look to fix in updates of this task).